syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Chart-Types.md

 ### ShowMedian

 Box and Whisker *showMedian* property is used to show the box and whisker average value.
-The default value of *showMedian* is **"false"**.
+The default value of *showMedian* is **false**.

 {% highlight cshtml %}